 NwConsole provides the following commands that are helpful when troubleshooting NetWitness:

-- whatIsWrong: Provides a snapshot of a service's configuration, stats, and failure and warning logs for a specified past period of time.
+- whatIsWrong: Provides a snapshot of a service's configuration, stats, and failure and warning logs for a specified period of time in the past.

 - dbcheck: Performs consistency checking of database files.

 - topQuery: Helps pinpoint queries that are taking an excessively long time to run.

 - netbytes: Troubleshoots the network connections on the current host.